smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 TODO:

 * Make the build fully portable
-* Copy complete models to
+* Copy complete models to Sourceforge

 The following are not documented: